-Whether it’s the air against your face, weightlessness felt in mid-flight, back-and-forth sway, or just childhood nostalgia, there’s simply nothing like a backyard tire swing.
-Join landscape designer Doug Scott to learn how to build a backyard tire swing your family and friends will enjoy for years to come.
+The air against your face, weightlessness felt in mid-flight, back-and-forth sway, and childhood nostalgia.
+There is nothing like the backyard fun of a tree swing.
+Join landscape designer Doug Scott to learn how to build a DIY tire swing your family and friends will enjoy for years to come.

 - Sturdy tree

 - Lighter or exterior-grade duct tape